derKuba/derkuba-11nty-blog/content/posts/en/0325/bundling-hell.md

 -   **Vite** recommended if speed is important, and you still want decent control..
 -   **Webpack** is my personal favorite for complex projects where maximum control and stability outweigh startup speed.

-Sometimes, only after a few detours do we realize what really matters—and for TopicPro, Webpack fits perfectly.
+Sometimes, only after a few detours do we realize what really matters—and for [TOPIC PRO](https://www.mountbarley.de/), Webpack fits perfectly.

 I'm always grateful for feedback.